ovsky/adb-fastboot-installer/README.md

 Use the predefined **GitHub Actons**, to simply update the SDK, publish branch or build the project!<br>
 Work has never been so easy!

+### 📓 Misc:
+#### **ADBO Functionality - added in v2.9.0:**
+[ADBO](https://github.com/ovsky/ADBO) is the *Meta Quest* fork of ADB which is way waster in many situations and uses file-streaming.
+You can use it along existing ADB by our implementation - simply using the `adbo` command instead of `adb` to acess some of the features.

+#### **Server Ready - Silent Install - added in 2.8.0:**
+**AFI++** has built-indetection of any kayboard interactions.
+Thanks to this, our tool is fully server-ready and can be provided in configuration backages - beacause, when needed, it can install itself completely automatically without any outside decisions needed.

 ---